Mr-Zqr/LIKO/README.md

 # LIKO
-A LiDAR-Inertial-Kinematic Odometry (LIKO) for humanoid robot state estimation.
+A LiDAR-Inertial-Kinematic Odometry (LIKO) for biped robot state estimation.

-The code and dataset will be avaliable soon.
+The code and dataset will be available soon.